NORTHERN MICHIGAN UNIVERSITY and GREEK LETTER SOCIAL ORGANIZATIONS

 L. acknowledge chapters who have achieved a chapter GPA of 3.0 or higher.

-M. participate in and help co-sponsor (with the Greek governing council/s) a Greek/NMU Administration Meet and Greet Social at the beginning of the academic year.
+M. participate in and help co-sponsor (with the Greek governing council/s) efforts to promote the positive aspects of Greek life.

 (Center for Student Enrichment/Greek Adviser/Dean of Students/Chapter Representatives/Greek Council Representatives)